Stefan765/touch-mediarr-card/README.md

 Step 2: Add the Card to Lovelace

-Add the following YAML to your dashboard:  the order will be the same as you see in the card
+Add the following YAML to your dashboard:  the order will be the same as you see in the card, dont add too many
 ```
 type: custom:mediarr-card
 media_player_entity: media_player.entity # optional for visual of whats currently playing